You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 After all, shoes support your feet and make you feel comfortable, especially if you walk regularly.

-So, ankle pain is the last thing you want to experience after a long day.
+So, ankle pain is the last thing you want to experience after a long day or hike!

 Before you decide to toss the shoes away, or give them to your brother or a friend, read on to find out how to stop this problem.